feuerzeugchen/streichholzschaechtelchen/src/content/postsstimme/stimme.md

 Nach der Machtübernahme der Nationalsozialisten im Jahr 1933 wurde Doegen im Zuge des neu erlassenen Gesetzes zur „Wiederherstellung des Berufsbeamtentums“ entlassen. [^5]

 1947 erhält Doegen eine Professur für Englisch in Berlin, die er bis 1951 innehat.
-Die Aufnahmen auf Schellackplatten konnten ab 1999 digitalisiert werden
-#todo

 ## -

 *Sprechen wir über:  Die Aufnahmen der Gefängnisinsassen, entstanden während der Berliner Polizeiausstellung im Jahr 1926.*

-Die Aufnahmen waren Teil eines pseudo-wissenschaftlichen Diskurses im Kontext von Physiognomik und Charakterologie.
-In der Annahme, dass sich "kriminelle Züge" an Körpereigenschaften und auch an der Stimme ablesen lasse.
+In der Annahme, dass sich "kriminelle Züge" an Körpereigenschaften und insbesondere auch an der Stimme ablesen lassen, entstanden während der Berliner Polizeiaustellung im Jahr 1926 die durch Wilhelm Doegen veranlassten Aufnahmen von inspesamt 24 Gefängnisinsassen.[^3]
-[^3]

 Neben Audioaufnahmen wurden Photos, Röntgenaufnahmen und Gebissabdrücke zur Bestimmung der Zungenposition (Palatogramme) angefertigt.[^1]
+Eine pseudo-wissenschaftlichen Herangehensweise im Kontext von Physiognomik, die schlussendlich keine veröffentlichten Ergebnisse hervorbrachte.
 ## -
 “I am referring to unforeseen, unintended pauses that interrupt the normal flow of speech as disrupting, delaying, faltering and terminating as well as intentionally prolonged breaks in speech.
 The unforeseen silence of the presentation, the gaps in the spoken and sung recordings, becomes productive insofar as it gives rise in the listener less to a desire for embodiment than to a desire for narration, as they seem to call for narrative filling, for answers to questions.
 Why does the speaker stop speaking?
 Is he disconcerted, confused?
 Has he forgotten the text?
 Is he looking up at the other people present?
 Is he thinking of home or possibly of the payment for the recording?
 Is he impressed by the technical equipment?
 Does he interrupt the flow of speech intentionally?
 Has he lost sight of the line in the text that he is reciting?
 Is he in pain, short of breath?
 Is he suffering from hunger?
 Did he hear a noise or a comment?
 Did he stop to listen to something else?
 These moments of silence in the presentation refer, on the one hand, to the precarious political situation, the imbalance of power between those doing the recording and those being recorded: the German researchers in alliance with the camp commanders and the prisoners in the camp as interned wartime enemies.
 They characterise the collection of sound recordings with prisoners of war once more as a sensitive collection that was compiled for research purposes under the coercive situation of the camp.32 On the other hand, the unintended pauses in the presentation also refer to the rigid recording setup, whereby the speaker is pressed by the researchers in front of the gramophone horn and, at the same time, is made to read aloud or repeat the text from a sheet of paper held above it.”
 (Lange, 2017, p.
 54)